 At its present location, the orchestra has in recent years doubled to over 60 members, with a waiting list.
 General Manager and cellist, Bonnie Sheckter, says of her experience, “I can't believe how far we've come since I joined the orchestra about 16 years ago.
 I can remember years ago when we had a single person playing in the first violin section, four or five second violins, one viola player, no brass and no timpani.
 The music we could play was so limited.
 Louis has brought us so far, in choosing music that challenges us and has allowed us to grow and broaden our horizons.
 Under his patient and skilled direction, the musicality and technical competence with which the orchestra now plays has increased so dramatically!”

-Past conductors with the TCO have included Tony Gomes, Jeremy Legault, Lynn Tucker, Carol Matthews and Eric Leung.
+Past conductors with the TCO have included Tony Gomes, Jeremy Legault, Lynn Tucker, Carol Matthews, Eric Leung and Alexandra Bourque.

 Toronto Community Orchestra